PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Add a design element to the ground by lining the aisles with greenery or candles, placing the small arrangements only at every few rows.
 This makes for easy decorating on a minimalist ceremony and also can serve as a complement to a dramatic setting.

-Decorate the Entrance
+Focus on the Aisle Entrance

 :max_bytes(150000):strip_icc()/__opt__aboutcom__coeus__resources__content_migration__brides__public__brides-services__production__2017__09__11__59b6dfed56bafe2ffe8a9614_Misty-Hyman-Wedding20170901_07-851a8505f5394237836bec3f9a966471.jpg)